silke/dfn-aai-shibboleth-idp/README.md

 mysql_secure_installation
 ```
 * Install Ansible on the machine you want to run the playbook from.
+* Get a webserver certificate (see next section for details).
+* Get a copy of the CA certificate of your identity management system (see next section for details).

 ## Certificates
 * Installed with this playbook, your IdP will use **different certificates for the webserver and for SAML communication**.
-* For SAML communication this playbook will generate a selfsigned certificate with a validity of three years for you.
+* For **SAML** communication this playbook will generate a selfsigned certificate with a validity of three years for you.
+It is then inserted into the xml file that you use to upload the IdP to the DFN-AAI metadata administration tool (`metadata/idp-metadata.xml`).
-* For the webserver certificate, the playbook generates a private key and a CSR for you on first run. **THUS, IT WILL "FAIL" ON FIRST RUN!
-This is expected as you need your certificate authority to sign the CSR it generates for you.** Save the certificate in the directory you cloned the repository into.
-Rename the file to reflect you IdP and the server's FQDN like so: IDPVIRTUALHOST_MACHINEFQDN.crt.pem, e.g. idp.example.org_machine.some.fqdn.crt.pem.
-Run the playbook again.
-The rationale behind this procedure is to keep the private key only on the machine that needs it.
-* If you insist on providing your own existing private key and certificate, save both files in the local folder you cloned the repository into.
-Rename them to IDPVIRTUALHOST_MACHINEFQDN.crt.pem and IDPVIRTUALHOST_MACHINEFQDN.key.pem, e.g. idp.example.org_machine.some.fqdn.crt.pem and idp.example.org_machine.some.fqdn.key.pem and add `--tags=all,shibboleth_own_key` to your ansible invocation.
-Note that it is not recommended to keep your private key in that location!
-* If you are planning to fetch GÉANT TCS certificates via ACME for the webserver, you have to extend this playbook yourself.
+* As to the **webserver**, you have to provide a certificate yourself.
+To fetch GÉANT TCS certificates via ACME for the webserver, you might want to extend this playbook.
 Please see the [TCS FAQ](https://doku.tid.dfn.de/de:dfnpki:tcsfaq#acme1) for details.
+You can also fetch a certificate manually and place it onto the server.
+* To use the Apache configuration template for the virtual host, edit the file `roles/shibboleth_idp/vars/group_vars/all/vars`: Specify the absolute paths to your certificate chain and key files in these two variables: `idp_webserver_fullchain` and `idp_webserver_privatekey`.
+The virtual host config will be written for you, but you'll have to enable it yourself (see below).
+* Your IdP has to trust the CA certificate of your identity management system.
+Copy the CA certificate in `PEM` format into the `root_certificates` folder and rename it to `idm-root-ca.crt`.
+It will be installed on the server and added to the LDAP and Apache configuration files automatically.

 ## Getting started
 * Clone this repository.